I. Introductory Course.

 Note: Students must earn at least a 3.0 Average in the required courses, with a minimum grade of C in each course.

-Questions with respect to the above Concentration requirements should be sent to Professor Carin Clauss at email@example.com .
+Questions with respect to the above Concentration requirements should be sent to Professor Gwyn Leachman at firstname.lastname@example.org .